 Call for Participating Artists:

-Toronto Dance Love-In invites Indigenous artists with a dedicated and established movement practice to apply to Collective Practice Project (CPP).
-A curated group of 4-6 artists will gather to participate both in person and remotely.
-Working periods will occur from July through October, 2025, excluding dates from August 15 to September 15.
+Toronto Dance Love-In invites d/Deaf and Hard of Hearing artists with a dedicated and established movement practice to apply to Collective Practice Project (CPP).
+A curated group of 4-5 artists will gather to participate both in-person and remotely.
+Working periods will occur from the end of October to mid December 2025, with a performance opportunity March 2026.
 Artists will engage in group discussions and embodied research without a defined end result.
-Individuals will share methods of creation, processes, values, and desires, expanding community connections.
+Individuals will share methods of creation, processes, values, and desires while expanding community connections.

-Collective Practice Project originated with the idea of sharing individual practices in a collective setting while receiving support from a dedicated facilitator(s).
-CPP represents the need for urgent, thematic residencies inviting local, national, and international artists to share space in a paid opportunity.
-This iteration of CPP will be open to Indigenous movement artists.
-Program guests and facilitators are both local and national.
+Collective Practice Project originated with the idea of sharing individual practices in a collective setting while receiving support from a dedicated facilitator.
+CPP represents the need for urgent, thematic, and funded residencies for local artists to share space.
+This iteration of CPP will be open to d/Deaf and Hard of Hearing movement artists.
+This program is co-facilitated by Juan Jaramillo & Cai Glover with program guests both local and from outside of Tsi Tkaronto.
 Ideally applicants are already living/located in the GTA as the CPP budget cannot support additional travel or accommodation fees.

 Interested applicants would have a willingness to:

-Committing to attend 32 hours of engagement from July-October, 2025, with the exclusion of August 15 to September 15, 2025
+• Committing to attend 32 hours of engagement from end of October to mid December 2025

-Communicating or speaking to any additional information that will support you to feel seen and held within a collaborative process
+• Communicating to any additional information that will support you to feel seen and held within a collaborative process

-Articulating access needs and desires, and engaging in conversation to imagine what ideal access would look like for yourself and your lived experience as an practicing artist
+• Articulating access needs and desires, and engaging in conversation to imagine what ideal access would look like for yourself and your lived experience as a practicing artist

 What can I expect from participating in Collective Practice Project?

-A self contained group of Indigenous movement artist-practitioners
+• A self contained group of d/Deaf & Hard of Hearing movement artist-practitioners

-Connecting with and learning from other Indigenous movement artists
+• Connecting with and learning from other d/Deaf & HoH movement artists

-Access to shared studio space in Tkaronto and engaged land-based practice
+• Access to shared studio space in Tkaronto

-A performance slot to share an excerpt of a work, or works-in-progress on August 9, 2025
+• A performance slot to share an excerpt of a work, or works-in-progress in March 2026 (exact dates to be determined)

 Time Commitment & Fee Breakdown

-Artists are invited to perform a 10-15 minute excerpt of a completed work or a work-in-progress, with paid rehearsal hours and a CADA (Canadian Alliance Of Dance Artists) standard performance fee
+• Artists are invited to perform a 10-15 minute excerpt of a completed work or a work-in-progress, with paid rehearsal hours and a CADA (Canadian Alliance Of Dance Artists) standard performance fee of $655CAD

 Access Notes & Values Agreements